renniehaylock/cpsc312_project1_2015/README.txt

 	process(['goal:'|GoalText]),
 	bug(GoalText).

+QUESTION 5
+In similar fashion to question 4, question 5 utilizes the combination of read_sentence and process to take user's input and turn it into an assertion in our program.
+The code is under the "Interpreter Loop" heading.
+The program first prints the request "Enter a new rule: ", we use the read_sentence predicate which returns the user's rule in a list format, which we then feed to the process predicate which takes care of creating the proper assertions.
+The code looks as follows:

+assert :-
+  write("Enter a new rule: "),
+  read_sentence(RuleText),
+  process(['rule:'|RuleText]),
+  bug(RuleText).

+An example usage:
+> assert.
+> Enter a new rule: if it eats chicken then it is a human.
+> Understood: if it eats chicken then it is a human

+We can then call list. and verify that our new rule is liste

 QUESTION 6
 The purpose of question 6 was to add words to our local dictionary from WordNet that we did not have dynamically.
 The use of pronto_morph's morph_atoms_bag predicate returned a list of all the stems of the given word, such as [harder,harde,-er,hard,-er].
 We would then check every stem against our local db with stem_word(X).